Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Interior composition and simulated spectra

-We assume the atmospheric parameters retrieved in our adaptive MCMC analysis and generate emission spectra with their respective temperature-pressure profiles as explained in Sect. \ref{sec:obs_data}.
-Fig. \ref{fig:TRAP1c_phot} shows the complete emission spectra and mean filter fluxes for TRAPPIST-1 c.
-We observe that for the nIR filters ($\lambda = 5.60$ to $11.30 \ \mu$m), both atmosphere models have very similar fluxes that are compatible within uncertainties, which makes it not possible to distinguish between the two compositions in these wavelengths.
-For the filters F1500, F1800 and F2100, the mean flux uncertainties of the water and the CO$_{2}$ atmospheres do not overlap, allowing the different compositions to be distinguished.
-Therefore, observing TRAPPIST-1 c in emission with filter F1500, as proposed by \cite{Kreidberg_JWST21}, is well-adapted to differentiate between a water or a CO$_{2}$-dominated atmosphere.
-We also consider the possibility of a bare surface in TRAPPIST-1 c, given the high probability obtained in our MCMC analysis for a volatile mass fraction equal to zero. \cite{Hu12} obtain the emission spectra of bare terrestrial surfaces for different minerals.
-We estimate the brightness temperature for the irradiation conditions of TRAPPIST-1 c for two minerals, a metal-rich surface and a granitoid one, since these are the two surfaces with the highest and lowest emission for the same irradiation conditions, respectively.
-We approximate the emission spectrum of these surfaces to that of a black body with a temperature equal to the estimated brightness temperature.
-The emission flux in the F1500 filter for a water atmosphere is slightly higher than of the metal-rich surface.
-If TRAPPIST-1 c emission flux in this filter is 731 ppm or higher, it is indicative of a thin, water-rich atmosphere.
-For very low emission fluxes ($\simeq$ 300 ppm), TRAPPIST-1 c would present a CO$_{2}$-dominated atmosphere.
-For fluxes between 730 to 400 ppm, TRAPPIST-1 c would have no atmosphere, with an emission that corresponds to a bare surface.
-The surfaces with the lowest emission are granitoid, feldspathic, or clay \citep{Hu12}.
+We assumed the atmospheric parameters retrieved in our adaptive MCMC analysis and generated emission spectra with their respective temperature-pressure profiles, as explained in Sect. \ref{sec:obs_data}.
+Figure \ref{fig:TRAP1c_phot} shows the complete emission spectra and mean filter fluxes for TRAPPIST-1 c.
+Both our interior structure retrievals and evolution models \citep{KrissansenTotton21} predict that TRAPPIST-1 c is very likely to have a bare surface.
+Therefore, we also considered the possibility of a bare surface in TRAPPIST-1 c, given the high probability obtained in our MCMC analysis for a volatile mass fraction equal to zero. \cite{Hu12} obtained the emission spectra of bare terrestrial surfaces for different minerals.
+We estimated the brightness temperature for the irradiation conditions of TRAPPIST-1 c from the results of \cite{Hu12} for two minerals.
+These minerals are a metal-rich surface and a granitoid one since these are the two surfaces with the highest and lowest emission for the same irradiation conditions, respectively.
+We approximated the emission spectrum of these surfaces to that of a black body with a temperature equal to the estimated brightness temperature.
+These two brightness temperatures are 443 K and 346 K (black and grey in Fig. \ref{fig:TRAP1c_phot}, respectively).
+For very low emission fluxes ($<$ 200 ppm), TRAPPIST-1 c would present a CO$_{2}$-dominated atmosphere.
+For fluxes greater than 550 ppm in the F1500 filter, TRAPPIST-1 c would have no atmosphere and an emission that corresponds to the bare surface with the lowest albedo.